The Black-Scholes Equation in Presence of Arbitrage: Geometric Arbitrage Theory Background

+\end{proposition} The curvature represents the capacity of instantaneous arbitrage allowed by the market.
 Although the original proof can be found in Proposition 38 in \cite{Fa15}, it is based on the physical concept such as the divergence and the current, which is not so familiar for mathematical finance, here we state afresh more straightforward proof. \begin{proof} Since the Lie bracket $[\cdot,\cdot]$ vanishes, and the exterior derivative $d$ acts only for the first term of the right hand side of (\ref{1-form}),

-We note that the differential $d$ acts as $d=d_x+d_t = d_x + {\cal D}$ for the first term, while the differential $d$ acts as $d=d_x$ for the second term $(-r^x_t)dt$ because $dt \wedge dt=0$ as bellow.
+We note that the differential $d$ acts as $d=d_x+d_t = d_x + \mathcal{D}$ for the first term, while the differential $d$ acts as $d=d_x$ for the second term $(-r^x_t)dt$ because $dt \wedge dt=0$ as bellow.

 And then we have

 but the first term vanish because of the anticommutativity of the wedge product $dx_i \wedge dx_j = - dx_j \wedge dx_i$.
 Rearrange the order of $\frac{\partial }{\partial x_i}$ and $\mathcal{D}$, we can conclude that